RadhikaG1604/TellingStories/README.md

 In this Data Visulazation Assignment, I have delved into the **OECD General Government Debt Data**, by utilizing various web-based visualization tools and the techniques I learnt in this course to create compelling data representations.

 ## Assignment 3&4: [Critique by Design](https://radhikag1604.github.io/Telling_Stories_With_Data/critique-by-design.html)
-In this exercise, I followed a structured process, beggining with selection of a visual to redesign, critiquing with data effectiveness profile, and refining through resketching and feedback.
+In this exercise, I followed a structured process, beginning with selection of a visual to redesign, critiquing with data effectiveness profile, and refining through resketching and feedback.
 This transformed my perception of visualizations, fostering mutual learning and adaptation through diverse styles and techniques.

 ## Final Project